stalniy/casl/docs-src/src/content/pages/cookbook/roles-with-persisted-permissions/en.md

 }
 ```

-Let's go line by line to understand what happens in this function:
+Let's go line by line to understand what happens in the function:

 * we import `db`, this is a knex connection instance
 * we import `User`, this is just an interface for users that has the next shape: